 Evidence-based programs are really beneficial to a lot of patients.
 But for some patients, those programs aren’t enough.
 That’s because evidence-based programs only focus on mental health recovery and change.
 They don’t help heal the whole person.

 A holistic approach is designed to fill in the gaps between evidence-based programs and complete healing.
 While these programs aren’t backed by scientific evidence, some patients lean on these programs to get them through treatment and teach them other coping skills that evidence-based programs leave out.
-Some common holistic treatment options include meditation, chiropractic care, and one-on-one therapy programs.
+Some common holistic treatment options include meditation, and one-on-one therapy programs.

 Holistic programs alone aren’t going to help you during addiction treatment.
 In order to get a full recovery experience, you need to enter a variety of evidence-based and holistic addiction treatment programs.
 A proper mix will provide you with a great collection of resources and tools that you can use to maintain your sobriety for the rest of your life.